cassiamartin/cloud_native_infrasec/README.md

 ## Granular, Provable Control of Communications

-1. Go to the **CloudTrail** service in the console
-2. Click on Getting Started if you haven’t seen this before
 1. Looking at the granular control of system-to-system communication used to be difficult.
 Now, looking at your **EC2** Service **Security Groups** allows you to quickly see who can talk to whom.
 2. Picking a Security Group like the **Services Server Security Group** we can see the more traditional way of doing things.
 3. Checking the **Outbound** rules, we see the servers can talk to a range of IP’s, 65,536 to be precise.
 But there are only maybe 6-8 servers that they actually need to talk to.
 4. Well, if we copy the **GroupID** of the **PoC Web Server Security Group** we start to reduce that number